Macau Museums: Two Stars

 Macau Museum Guide: Taipa Houses Museum

-The highlight of the Taipa Houses Museum is a beautifully restored model of an early 20th Century Taipa home, complete with furnishings and fixtures from that era.
+Taipa Houses Museum is a lot smaller than it was before, now composed of only one home.
+Step inside to marvel at a beautifully restored model of an early 20th Century Taipa house, complete with furnishings and fixtures from that era.

-Mu Yi and I paid a visit there during the last afternoon of Trip Report I.
+Mu Yi and I paid a visit there during the last afternoon of Trip Report I, when it still cost money.

 Treasure of Sacred Art of St. Joseph’s Seminary